-If a student does not disclose a pre-existing physical or mental health condition on application, then it is unlikely that they will receive support or reasonable adjustment until the condition becomes clear to a member of staff.
-Early disclosure of issues is therefore vital to allow us to assess how best to accommodate students and also to avoid exacerbating the issue through a lack of knowledge on the part of their subject teachers, Welfare staff and Personal Tutor.
+If a student does not disclose a pre-existing physical or mental health condition, then it is unlikely that they will receive support or reasonable adjustment until the condition becomes clear to a member of staff.
+Early disclosure of issues is vital.

-We will of course always seek to provide appropriate support to any student with ill health, whether the condition was pre-existing or commences during study at the College.
-Students are made aware of the extensive range of student services at the College both at induction and as part of the ongoing Tutorial Programme.
-All staff at the College have a duty of care to students and can be approached with any concern, however small.
-The main staff who would be consulted by students are:
+We will always seek to provide appropriate support to any student with ill health, whether the condition was pre-existing or commences during study at College.
+Students are made aware of the extensive range of student services at College both at induction and as part of the ongoing SP Programme.
+All staff at College have a duty of care to students and can be approached with any concern, however small.
+The main staff who might be consulted by students are:

-Director of Student Support Services Student Support Manager Lead Personal Tutor Welfare Officer Well Being Coach College Counsellors Learning Support team Personal Tutor Subject Teacher or Curriculum Leader Exams officer
+Assistant Principal of Student Support Services

+Student Support Manager

+Lead SPT

+Welfare Officer

+Well Being Coach

+College Counsellors

+Learning Support team

+SPT

+Subject Teacher or Curriculum Leader

+Exams officer

-The member of staff consulted will seek consent from the student to share with subject teachers and the tutor the key relevant information (via the S form) so that they can best make adjustments.
+The member of staff consulted will seek consent from the student to share with subject teachers and the SPT the key relevant information (via the S form) so that they can best make adjustments.
 In exceptional circumstances confidentiality may need to be broken without the student's consent.
 In these circumstances the student will always be informed.
-If the nature of the medical condition requires support or reasonable adjustment needs to be made to a student's studies, then the Lead Personal Tutor or the Student Support Manager will be asked to meet with and assess the student.
-This may lead to a support plan being agreed and other staff in the College, becoming involved in providing support.
+If the nature of the medical condition requires support or a reasonable adjustment needs to be made to a student's studies, then the SPT or the Student Support Manager will be asked to meet with and assess the student.
+This may lead to a support plan being agreed and other staff in the College becoming involved in providing support.
 Consent will always be sought from the student to involve parents and carers in these decisions, however in certain extreme cases confidentiality will need to be respected if the student requests it.

 If a student discloses a health or support issue but refuses to consent to the sharing of this information with relevant staff then the college will be unable to put in place appropriate support measures and resulting issues of non-compliance in terms of homework, coursework and attendance will be dealt with via the normal college disciplinary process.
 The support plan may also involve referral to outside agencies, such as CAMHS or the student's GP.
 This is particularly true where the health condition causes significant concern, since the expertise and capacity of the College in providing medical support is finite and the responsibility for medical support lies with the external services.
 In crisis situations, where there are immediate and grave concerns for a student's health or well-being, student services staff will judge how best to provide first aid and whether emergency services should be called.
 We will always endeavour, in these situations, to contact parents and carers as soon as possible.